 Amazon launches Swedish site in 1st leg of Nordic expansion

-The American company headquartered in Seattle, Washington said Wednesday that Swedish customers can shop for more than 150 million products in 30 categories on amazon.se.
+The U.S. e-commerce giant said Wednesday that Swedish customers can shop for more than 150 million products in 30 categories on amazon.se.

-Customers from Sweden and other Nordic countries have until now shopped on Amazon using the company’s German and U.K. sites.
+Customers from Sweden and other Nordic countries have until now shopped on Amazon using the company’s German and U.K. sites, but faced higher delivery costs.

 “Will Amazon increase consumption, or will it (consumption) just move from one store to another?
 That is probably the bigger question, really,” Peter Hesslin, head of e-commerce and logistics at the Danish-Swedish delivery and postal company PostNord, told Swedish news agency TT.